hyperledger-labs/fabric-smart-client/samples/README.md

       chaincodes-based solutions.
 Already a huge improvement for the developers.
     - Second, to highlights the limitations of the current sample and show how these limitations can be overcome using the `Fabric Smart Client`'s advanced capabilities.
-- [`Data Transfer using Weaver Relay Service`](../integration/fabric/weaver/relay/README.md): In this example, we show how to execute a data transfer between two Fabric networks using [`Weaver`](https://labs.hyperledger.org/weaver-dlt-interoperability/).
 - [`Fabric Private Chaincode: Echo`](../integration/fabric/fpc/echo/README.md): In this example, we show how to invoke a Fabric
   Private Chaincode called [`Echo`](https://github.com/hyperledger/fabric-private-chaincode/tree/main/samples/chaincode/echo).